The Journal of Rural Health

-We currently only provide full-text articles online to members.
+NRHA only provides full-text articles online to members.
 To access the journal, you will be prompted to log in using your NRHA member user ID and password.
 Contact our membership team with any questions about logging in.

 A free online journal subscription is included with your NRHA membership.

 You can also access article abstracts through the National Library of Medicine's PubMed.

 Every issue of the journal offers original research encompassing evaluations of model and demonstration projects to improve rural health, statistical comparisons of rural and urban differences, and mathematical models examining the use of health care services by rural residents.
 Summaries of recently published rural health research discuss the objectives, geographical focus, databases, methods and outcomes of the research.

 Rural health professionals can find descriptions of innovative practice techniques geared toward rural settings and recommendations and guidelines for the delivery of rural health care services.
 Discussions of diseases prevalent in rural populations are also addressed in the journal.